Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: Introduction

-Both the graph coloring and avalanche schemes of~\cite{mozhgan} are heuristic methods, however, and while they compare well with the multi-round method of~\cite{caire}, neither of them achieves any optimality metric.
-Moreover, the single-request assumption of~\cite{mozhgan} is not appealing for real-world implementation of CC techniques in WLAN.
-This is because, in practice, CC applied to VoD streaming requires the sequential delivery of a long sequence of ``chunks’’ forming the streaming session.
-Each chunk contains a relatively small segment of video, and the chunks must be delivered at a rate (slightly) higher than the playback rate at which the video buffer is emptied at the user video player application.
-Hence, the most important requirement is the delivery rate in terms of chunks per unit of time rather than the worst-case single-request delivery time considered by~\cite{mozhgan}.
-Accordingly, in this paper, we consider a multi-AP WLAN model similar to~\cite{mozhgan} but with sequential requests.
-We obtain a computational way to determine the theoretical throughput region of per-user delivery rates and solve the fairness scheduling problem, which maximizes a desired fairness metric of user delivery rates over this region.
+The schemes in~\cite{mozhgan} are heuristic and do not achieve any optimality metric.
+Moreover, the single-request assumption of~\cite{mozhgan} is not appealing for real-world implementation of CC in WLAN.
+This is because, in practice, CC applied to VoD streaming requires the sequential delivery of a long sequence of ``video chunks'' forming the streaming session.
+Each chunk contains a relatively small segment of a video, and the chunks must be delivered at a rate (slightly) higher than the playback rate at which the video buffer is emptied at the user video player application.
+Hence, the most important performance metric is the delivery rate expressed as the long-term time-averaged number of chunks delivered per unit of time.

+In this work, we consider sequential requests and present a computational way to determine the region of per-user delivery rates.
+The fairness scheduling problem is formulated as the maximization of a concave component-wise non-decreasing network utility function over the rate region.
+The choice of the network utility function determines the fairness criterion; we focus on proportional fairness~\cite{fairness} here.
 We also provide two heuristic methods based on restricting the throughput region and a greedy algorithmic approach to achieve a sub-optimal solution with reduced complexity.
 Numerical analyses are used to evaluate the performance of the proposed solutions.

-We have used boldface lower- and upper-case letters to denote vectors and matrices, respectively.
-Sets are represented by calligraphic letters. $\Bv[i]$ is the element $i$ of vector $\Bv$, and $\CA \backslash \CB$ denotes the set of elements of $\CA$ not in $\CB$.
-For integer $J$, $[J]$ represents the set $\{1,2,\cdots,J\}$. $\binom{n}{k}$ denotes binomial coefficient, and its value is zero if $n < k$.